amrmohamed25/MoneyFellows/README.md

 This project is a replica of the famous mobile application "MoneyFellows".
 The Front-End part was done using HTML, CSS, Bootstrap, JavaScript, jQuery while the Back-End was done using Laravel & PHP.

-Some Laravel services was used in project like: <ul><li>Laravel Cashier Stripe was used to handle payments</li> <li>Laravel Notification was used to send notifications to user</li> <li>Laravel Scheduler was used to: check for user payments daily,make extra fees to those who didn't pay, collecting payments and updating due date</li></ul>
+Some Laravel services that were used in the project: <ul><li>Laravel Cashier Stripe was used to handle payments</li> <li>Laravel Notification was used to send notifications to user</li> <li>Laravel Scheduler was used to: check for user payments daily,make extra fees to those who didn't pay, collecting payments and updating due date</li></ul>

 This project requires that the admin create a category only and everything else is done without the admin such as:
 <ul>